 Fertility-preserving protocols

-The 2026 clinical standard is clear: no man of reproductive age should be started on testosterone monotherapy without a fertility discussion.
-At GGO Med, I tailor the approach based on your timeline:
+The 2026 clinical standard is clear: no man of reproductive age should start testosterone monotherapy without a fertility discussion.
+At GGO Med, I tailor the approach to your timeline:

 All exogenous testosterone must stop immediately.
 I transition to an aggressive recovery protocol: high-dose human chorionic gonadotropin (hCG) — typically 1500–3000 IU every other day — often combined with clomiphene citrate (25–50 mg daily).
 Semen analyses are checked every 8 weeks to track recovery.
 If FSH response is inadequate, recombinant FSH (rFSH) may be added to directly support sperm maturation.